 Also see basic digital fault finding.

-Hannington switched in February 2012.
+Hannington switched over in February 2012.

 Hannington transmitter reverted to a B group at digital switchover (in February 2012), though all of its digital output was within the B group anyway.

 It had originally been a B group before becoming an E group in 1982 when C4 broadcasts started.

 Being a main transmitter Hannington is horizontally polarised.